Why do surgical super-specialty courses fail to attract doctors in the current times?

 M3 India Newsdesk Oct 30, 2019

 As many as 189 of the 2,029 seats for super-speciality surgical courses in India's medical colleges remained vacant this academic year.
-Before we delve deeper, take the poll to let us know what you think the reason could be.
+Here we delve deeper into the issue to understand what the reason could be.

 Of these, 168 seats were from four surgical disciplines: cardiothoracic & vascular surgery (CTVS), peadiatric surgery, plastic surgery and neurosurgery, as per the information provided on the website of National Eligibility-cum Entrance Test (NEET).